You Don't Own Me

 The song was prominent at the time of its release in 1963 as it symbolized women's empowerment, showing the strength of a woman capable of standing up for herself against a man.
 Since then, the song has been hailed as an early feminist anthem.
-In 2015, singer SayGrace took Gore's song to No. 1 in Australia with a version featuring rapper G-Eazy.
+In 2015, Saygrace released her debut single, a cover of the song featuring the American rapper G-Eazy; it peaked atop the ARIA Charts and achieved moderate international chart success.
 The following year, the song was inducted into the Grammy Hall of Fame.

 Background

 The song expresses emancipation, as the singer tells a lover that he cannot objectify her.
 She doesn't want to be held to his hypocritical gender standards, such as not being able to see other men, when he sees other women.
 The song's lyrics became an inspiration for younger women and are sometimes cited as a factor in the development of the second wave feminist movement.

 Gore said, "My take on the song was: I'm 17, what a wonderful thing, to stand up on a stage and shake your finger at people and sing you don't own me."
 In Gore's obituary, The New York Times referred to "You Don't Own Me" as "indelibly defiant".
 American music magazine CashBox described it as "a throbbing, multi-track, ballad-with-a-beat on which [Gore] emotionally declares her independence."